Armaanoajay/Smart-Car-Parking/README.md

-Smarrt car parking fee colection system using arduino and esp-32.
+Smart car parking fee colection system using arduino and esp-32.
 RFID regulated entry with email updates for fee collection.
 ThingSpeak for visualisation.